GeekBrucy/mySnippets/AWS/Certificates/Notes/08_RDS.md

 ### RDS – From Single-AZ to Multi-AZ

 - Zero downtime operation (no need to stop the DB)
-- Just click on “modify” for the database
+- Just click on "modify" for the database
 - The following happens internally:
   - A snapshot is taken
   - A new DB is restored from the snapshot in a new AZ